 Notes and Variations

 • Using black beans, kidney beans or navy beans.
-You can totally use black beans or kidney beans to make this recipe, but just note that the cook time might slightly vary!
-Navy beans are a good candidate too (or you can check out this Southern Navy Bean recipe but make it vegetarian!)
+You can totally use black beans, kidney beans or navy beans to make this recipe, but note that the cook time might slightly vary!
+Check out this post on the key differences between black beans and pinto beans.

-• Using dry beans versus canned beans: I personally prefer the canned beans since they make the job so much easier!
-However, if you want to use dry pinto beans, soak them overnight (with at least an inch of water over them).
-Drain water, add 10 cups of water for every pound of pinto beans, and cook on medium heat 2.5 hours.
+• Using dry beans versus canned beans: I prefer canned beans since they make the job so much easier!
+But you can use dry beans as well, just make sure to soak them overnight and cook them before you use them here.

-• Adjusting seasoning: This is the simplest version of the recipe.
-Feel free to adjust the red chili powder to your spice tolerance, or add other seasonings to your taste!
+• Adjust seasoning: This is the simplest version of the recipe.
+Feel free to adjust red chili powder to your spice tolerance, or add other seasonings to your taste!

 📖 How to make homemade refried beans